cgruns4/bikesharing/README.md

 ## Analysis Results of Start/End Location on Bikesharing Data:
--
-- The starting and ending locations for bike trips indicate that the 'commuters' live a relative short distance from their office and either communted back and forth via bike, or just one way.
+- The starting and ending locations for bike trips indicate that the 'commuters' live a relative short distance from their office, and either communted back and forth via bike, or just used the service one way.

 ![Top Starting Locations](https://user-images.githubusercontent.com/71041680/118581071-fdee6500-b75e-11eb-9e8d-85791f0b2bc2.png)